 Individuals that have this work authorization will present an Employment Authorization Document (EAD) card for their I-9.

-Students who earn at least a bachelor’s degree in Science, Technology, Engineering or Math (STEM) fields are eligible for an extension of OPT.
-Under new regulations effective May 10, 2016, students are eligible for a 24 month extension, totaling 3 years of OPT work authorization.
+Students who earn at least a bachelor’s degree in science, technology, engineering, or math (STEM) fields are eligible for an extension of OPT.
+Under new regulations effective May 10, 2016, students are eligible for a 24-month extension, totaling three years of OPT work authorization.

 If an employee approaches you for assistance with the extension application, follow the below steps.